Black Friday & Cyber Monday

 - Shred all unwanted correspondence.
 This will assist in preventing identity fraud.

 - Check your alarm systems.
 Check these on a regular basis to see that they haven’t

 - Watch out for distraction events.
 Small teams may enter with a view to engage and/or

 - Get involved in ‘Shop Watch Schemes’.
 These schemes are an excellent way to

 - Report all suspicious instances immediately.
 Write down details of incidents,

-descriptions of persons and registration numbers of vehicles rather than rely on memory.
+descriptions of persons and registration numbers of vehicles check my reference rather than rely on memory.

 Change your routines when dealing with cash in transit.
 Vary times and routes.

 - Keep large amounts of money on your premises.
 This includes your home address.

 - Display valuable items in your windows or near letter boxes.
 If you do, remove then